-District 1 runs voluntary check stations on select weekends during the modern firearm season.
-Check stations allow biologists to collect important biological information that informs management.
-This may include teeth to determine the age structure of a population, detailed information about the size of bucks being harvested, tissue samples to test for diseases like chronic wasting disease, and body condition score for harvested animals.
+District 1 runs voluntary check stations on weekends during the modern firearm season.
+Check stations allow biologists to collect important biological information that informs management decisions.
+This may include removing teeth to determine the age structure of a population, detailed information about the size of bucks being harvested, and tissue samples to test for diseases like chronic wasting disease (CWD).
 Aside from collecting biological information, check stations allow biologists an opportunity to interact with the hunting community, answer questions, and receive immediate feedback on how the season is going.